uvarc/rc-learning/content/courses/containers-for-hpc/using.md

 ## Container Slurm job (TensorFlow on GPU)

 - Computationally intensive tasks must be performed on compute nodes.
-- Slurm is Rivanna's resource manager.
+- Slurm is a resource manager.
 - Prepare a Slurm script to submit a job.

 Copy these files: